-Perf ormance outcomes Acceptable outcomes Complies Comments impa signi elopment does not hir the function of state ficant aviation facilities reating: physical obstructions; or electrical or electro- magnetic interference; AO5.1 Development within 'Airport environs: Zone B (600 metre buffer)' for the 'Saddle Mountain VHF' facility identified on Airport environs overlay map (OM- 002a.1) does not exceed a height of 640 metres AHD. n/a Not applicable.
-(C) or deflection of signals.
+Perf ormance outcomes Acceptable outcomes Complies Comments impa signi elopment does not hir the function of state ficant aviation facilities reating: physical obstructions; or electrical or electro- magnetic interference; AO5.1 Development within 'Airport environs: Zone B (600 metre buffer)' for the 'Saddle Mountain VHF' facility identified on Airport environs overlay map (OM- 002a.1) does not exceed a height of 640 metres AHD. n/a Not applicable. (c) or deflection of signals.
 AO5.2 Development within 'Airport environs: Zone B (4,000 metre buffer)' for the 'Hahn Tableland Radar (RSR)' facility identified on Airport environs overlay map (OM- 002a) does not exceed a height of 950 metres AHD, unless associated with Hann Tableland Radar facility. n/a Not applicable.
-AO5.3 Building work does not occur within 'Airport environs: Zone A (200 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM- 002a) unless associated with the Biboohra CVOR facility. n/a Not applicable.
+A05.3 Building work does not occur within 'Airport environs: Zone A (200 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM- 002a) unless associated with the Biboohra CVOR facility. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments AO5.4 Development within 'Airport environs: Zone B (1,500 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM-002a), but outside 'Zone A (200 metre buffer)' identified on Airport environs overlay map (OM-002a), does not include: (a) the creation of a permanent or temporary physical line of sight obstruction above 13 metres in height; or (b) overhead power lines exceeding 5 metres in height; or (c) metallic structures exceeding 7.5 metres in height; or (d) trees and open lattice towers exceeding 10 metres in height; or (e) wooden structures exceeding 13 metres in height. n/a Not applicable.
-For assessable developmer nt Mareeba Airport Protection of operational air rspace PO6 Development within the vicinity of Mareeba Airport or an aerodrome does not interfere with the: (a) movement of aircraft; or (b) safe operation of the airport or facility.
+Performance outcomes Acceptable outcomes Complies Comments AO5.4 Development within 'Airport environs: Zone B (1,500 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM-002a), but outside 'Zone A (200 metre buffer)' identified on Airport environs overlay map (OM-002a), does not include: (a) the creation of a permanent or temporary physical line of sight obstruction above 13 metres in height; or (b) overhead power lines exceeding 5 metres in height; or (c) metallic structures exceeding 7.5 metres in height; or (d) trees and open lattice towers exceeding 10 metres in height; or n/a Not applicable.
+For assessable developmen nt Mareeba Airport Protection of operational air rspace PO6 Development within the vicinity of Mareeba Airport or an aerodrome does not interfere with the: (a) movement of aircraft; or (b) safe operation of the airport or facility.
 AO6.1 Development involving sporting and recreational aviation activities such as parachuting, hot air ballooning or hang gliding, does not occur within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM- 002c.1). n/a Not applicable.
+The development does not involve sporting and recreational aviation activities.

 Performance outcomes Acceptable outcomes Complies Comments AO6.2 Development involving temporary or permanent aviation activities does not occur within the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM- 002f). n/a Not applicable.
+The development does not involve temporary or permanent aviation activities.
 PO7 Development does not affect air turbulence, visibility or engine operation in the operational airspace of Mareeba Airport or regional aerodromes.
 A07 Development does not result in the emission of a gaseous plume, at a velocity exceeding 4.3 metres per second, or smoke, dust, ash or steam within: (a) the Airport environs: OLS area of Mareeba Airport identified on Airport environs overlay map (OM- 002c); or (b) the Airport environs: OLS area of Cairns Airport identified on Airport environs overlay map (OM- 002c.1); or (c) the 'Airport environs: Airport buffer - 1 kilometre' of a regional aerodrome identified on Airport environs overlay map (OM- 002c.1); or n/a Not applicable.
+The development involves reconfiguring a lot only.